 Just as the most and least significant bytes of a number are 0 and 3, the most and least significant bits of a double-precision floatingpoint number are 0 and 63.
-The beginning bit (and most significant bit) offsets of S, E, and F are 0, 1, and 12, respectively.
+The beginning bit (and most significant bit) offsets of S, E , and F are 0, 1, and 12, respectively.
 Note that these numbers refer to the mathematical positions of the bits, and NOT to their actual physical locations (which vary from medium to medium).

 The IEEE specifications should be consulted concerning the encoding for signed zero, signed infinity (overflow), and denormalized numbers (underflow) [3].
-According to IEEE specifications, the "NaN" (not a number) is system dependent and should not be used externally.
+According to IEEE specifications, the "NaN" (not a number) is system dependent and should not be interpreted within XDR as anything other than "NaN".